 Paul wrote: “We, however, will not boast beyond proper limits, but will confine our boasting to the sphere of service God himself has assigned to us …” (2 Cor.
 10:13, NIV).
 Jesus assigned to Paul his apostleship.

-Also, the later church in Ephesus tested some who claimed to be apostles, and they were proven false (Rev. 2:2).
+As noted, the later church in Ephesus tested some who claimed to be apostles, and they were proven false (Rev. 2:2).
 Apparently, they strutted around and claimed authority they did not receive from the Lord.
-Were they homegrown or new arrivals?
-Unknown (to me at least).
-It is interesting that Paul had written to the Ephesian church and laid out church structure: God gave some apostles, some prophets, some evangelists, some pastors, and teachers (Eph.
+What they actually did, though, is unknown (to me at least).
+It is interesting that Paul had written to the Ephesian church and laid out church gifts: God gave some apostles, some prophets, some evangelists, some pastors-teachers (Eph.
 4:11).

-Therefore it is best to test those who claim an apostolic ministry, just as the Ephesians did.
+Therefore it is best to test those who claim an apostolic ministry, just as the Ephesians did in John’s time (when he wrote the Revelation).
 So self-appointment is a bad idea.
+These “apostles” may not pass the test; they may not even want to go through a test!
 It is best to allow the Body of Christ to acknowledge apostolic ministry.
 This ecclesiastical calling and acknowledgement removes self-serving subjectivity, personal ambition, and self-aggrandizement.

 How does this post help me grow in my knowledge of God and his church?

 By my observation, the preacher who claims to be an apostle usually is not.
-No, this does not mean that he should be removed from his ministry or stripped of his title (as if he would allow it!).
-But I urge caution about following one who gives himself or herself the title.
+I urge caution about following someone who gives himself or herself the title.
 Just for safety and balance in the church, I believe we should avoid the title.
 We need to attract, not distract, new converts to our churches and keep the long-time church goers.
-By not throwing around the highest title, we will prevent distractions, which happen when churches squabble over the issue.
+By not throwing around this title, we will prevent distractions, which happen when churches squabble over the issue.

 Self-denial is mature and humble.
 Choose this way.

 However, let’s not over-generalize because not everyone who claims the title is wrong.